EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 >
 > - Data Modelling
 > - API Design
-> - System Architecture
+> - System Architecture Design
 > - Breaking Large Tasks into Smaller Tasks
 >
 > I don't typically do well programming in an interview setting.
 Can we do the homework problem you mentioned instead?
 I'm most comfortable with React and Node.js.

-For an example job, suppose that API Design and Task Management are key skills.

-You should have a standard set of skills you want to evaluate, like a form of technical execution and a form of communication.
+For our job, suppose that API Design and Task Management are key skills.
+We also have a standard set of skills we want to evaluate: a form of technical execution and a form of communication.

-You may end up with something like the following.
+Our interview schedule looks like this:

 ```
 Intro (5m)